As Florida Shooting Survivors Beg for Action, Trump Opts to Lie Low

 Later on Thursday Jimmy Kimmel framed yet another plea for gun control as a charge to Trump directly.
 “Children are being murdered.
 Do something,” Kimmel said.
 “We still haven’t even talked about it.
 You still haven’t done anything about this.
 Nothing.
 You’ve literally done nothing.”

-Trump’s handling of the tragedy mirrored his response to last week’s scandal, White House staff secretary Rob Porter’s resignation over reports that domestic violence accusations prevented him from securing the proper security clearance.
+Trump’s handling of the tragedy mirrored his response to last week’s scandal, White House staff secretary Rob Porter’s resignation over reports that domestic-violence accusations prevented him from securing the proper security clearance.
 As his aides failed to detail the process that led to Porter’s exit, Trump added fuel to the controversy by initially saying he only wished Porter well, lamenting that “lives are being shattered and destroyed by a mere allegation,” and failing to strongly condemn domestic violence.

 In the first hours after the Parkland shooting, the only statement from the White House was that Trump was “aware” and monitoring the situation.
 Then on Thursday morning he issued a tweet that seemed to suggest the shooter’s neighbors and classmates deserve blame for failing to alert authorities about his concerning behavior — though people did reach out to police and the FBI, and they were unable to intervene.